GomaGames/HaxePunk-Analog-Gamepad-Polar-Coordinate-Tank-Movement/README.md

 [see video](http://gfycat.com/FlimsyKnobbyCondor)
 ![tank movement](http://zippy.gfycat.com/FlimsyKnobbyCondor.gif)
-_notice how reverse is set to a slower speed than forward_
+_notice how the turret "sticks" to the tank base when the base rotates_

 Plug in a usb gamepad.